thumbert/juice/README.md

 TODO: List prerequisites and provide or point to information on how to start using the package.

+To start the online editor go into the `editor` folder and launch a local server for example with `python3 -m http.server 9000` and then open `localhost:9000`.

+###

+Run the command to create a js library from some dart code `dart compile js -o editor/out/basic.js bin/basic.dart`

 ## Usage

 TODO: Include short and useful examples for package users.
 Add longer examples